A combinatorial realization of Kirillov-Reshetikhin crystals for type E arising from translations: Introduction

+In other words, the crystal $\B^\J$ can be viewed as a limit of $B(s\varpi_r)$ as $s \rightarrow \infty$.
+Moreover, it can be extended as an affine crystal by giving $0$-crystal operator explicitly (see Section \ref{sec:polytope of KR crystals}).
+Then we denote by $\B^{\J,s}$ the image of $B(s\varpi_r)$ in $\B^\J$, which is an affine crystal.
+It was well-known in \cite{Cha01} that $B^{r,s} \cong B(s\varpi_r)$ classically, that is, by ignoring $0$-crystal operators, for a minuscule $r$.
+Then we will prove that

+which is the main result of this paper.
+In the proof, the uniqueness of KR crystals for type E \cite{JS} (cf. Remark \ref{rem:uniqueness E7}) plays a crucial role (see also \cite{FOS} for non-exceptional types).

+We should remark that there are several realizations of $B(\infty)$.
+For example, a {\em polyhedral realization} of $B(\infty)$ was known by Nakashima-Zelevinsky in \cite{NZ}.
+It would be interesting to interpret $\B^\J$ and $\B^{\J,s}$ in this realization as affine crystals (cf. Remark \ref{rem:polytope}).

-The motivation of this work is an observation that a reduced expression ${\bf i}^{\J}$ obtained from $t_{-\varpi_r}$ is simply braided in the sense of \cite{SST} up to $2$-term braid moves.
-This yield a nice reduced expression of the longest element $w_0$ of Weyl group by which it enables us to describe the structure of the crystal of $U_q^-({\mf g})$ as the signature rule induced from the tensor product rule of crystals and obtain an explicit formula of the $\varepsilon_r^*$-statistic on $\B^{\J}$ in terms of the paths in Definition \ref{df:paths}.
-We remark that for types $\text{A}_n^{(1)}$ and $\text{D}_n^{(1)}$ with a minuscule $r$, the reduced expression of $t_{-\varpi_r}$ induces the same reduced expression of $w_0$ in \cite{Kw18, JK19} up to $2$-term braid moves.
+The motivation of this work is an observation that a reduced expression ${\bf i}^{\J}$ obtained from $t_{-\varpi_r}$ is simply braided in the sense of \cite{SST} up to $2$-term braid moves, which was essentially introduced by Littelmann \cite{Li98} (cf.~\cite{SST}).
+This yield a nice reduced expression of the longest element $w_0$ of Weyl group by which it enables us to describe the structure of $B(\infty)$ explicitly.
+In particular, the crystal operators of $B(\infty)$ are given as the signature rule induced from the tensor product rule of crystals, and we also obtain an explicit formula of the $\varepsilon_r^*$-statistic on $\B^{\J} \subset B(\infty)$ in terms of a combinatorial object in Definition \ref{df:paths}, which is called path.